Policies Concerning Plagiarism

 Authors should avoid submitting a paper for journal publication including text that is copied (or otherwise duplicated) from another source without appropriate credit.
 Papers containing plagiarism will be barred from publication and will be reported to the proper authorities.

-Equally dangerous and inacceptable, is the unintentional electronic copying and pasting of text without appropriate credit.
+Equally dangerous and inacceptable, is unintentional electronic copying and pasting of text without appropriate credit.
 Being found guilty of intentional plagiarism can negate a lifetime of achievements and needs to be taken very seriously.
 The Academic Organization for Advancement of Strategic and International Studies recommends that authors use plagiarism detection software to ensure such errors do not occur.

 Alleged cases of plagiarism will be reviewed and retracted as necessary.